 Closing costs are part of most home purchases.
 While your down payment is likely to be top of mind, don’t forget to account for broker fees, title insurance, pre-paid property taxes, and more.

 A bigger home doesn’t just mean more space.
-If you’re upgrading to a larger house, you also likely will have bigger utility bills.
+If you’re upgrading to a larger house, you'll likely have bigger utility bills.

 HVAC maintenance